venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_diode_emulation.md

 # EPWM Basic Configuration

-All total 7 epwm instances have been used out of which EPWM0A and EPWM1A are made to be TripH and TripL sources respectively.
+All total 7 epwm instances have been used out of which EPWM0A (EPWM7A in case of AM261x-LP) and EPWM1A are made to be TripH and TripL sources respectively.

 The screenshots attached in the documentation are as per the results obtained by executing the example on CC.
 Please note that there are some instance differences between CC and LP.